Unity-Technologies/ml-agents/docs/Training-PPO.md

 `memory_size` corresponds to the size of the array of floating point numbers used to store the hidden state of the recurrent neural network.
-This value must be a multiple of 4, and should scale with the amount of information you expect the Agent will need to remember in order to successfully complete the task.
+This value must be a multiple of 4, and should scale with the amount of information you expect the agent will need to remember in order to successfully complete the task.

 Typical Range: `64` - `512`